you are read

 speak

-before conversation begins, before context is given, before intention is explained.
+before conversation begins, before context is given, before the intention is explained.

 Abstract tattoo, on an arm, made by Agnes Hayden, tattoo artist, situated in her own tattoo studio in Linz.